Adam4lexander/Spoke/README.md

 ---

-Both patterns are really the same thing, they're lifecycle windows.
+Both patterns are really the same thing.
+They're lifecycle windows.
 With Spoke, you declare what happens in a window, how windows nest, and how to clean up when they end.

 ---